AdGem/Android-Example/README.md

 ```

 ### Playing videos:
-AdGem will download, prepare and cache standard videos if they are configured via configuration XML:
+AdGem will download, prepare and cache standard and/or rewarded videos if they are configured via configuration XML:
 ```xml
 <adgem-configuration applicationId="ADGEM_APP_ID"
 		     standardVideoAdsEnabled="true|false"